 "Customer service is the new sales engine."

-Sales and Customer Support Relationship
+What is the Sales and Customer Support Relationship?

 As a customer support agent, the main goal to complete the job successfully is to solve a customer’s issues as quickly and completely as possible.
-In addition to that, it is important to aim to build relationships with the customers to show them that their time, and business is valuable to you and the company.
+In addition to that, it is important to aim to build relationships with the customers to show them that their time and business is valuable to you and the company.
 Similarly, a good sales representative would demonstrate parallel skills in building relationships and providing solutions through the products or services.
 The key here is that the sales rep builds the foundation of the relationship with the customer, allowing the customer support agent to build upon that throughout the life of that client.

-Clear And Detailed Communication
+Clear and Detailed Communication

 It is very important for clear and detailed customer notes and communication notes to be maintained on both the sales side and the customer support side.
 This will ensure that everyone involved always has a complete and clear centralized picture of the customer so that they can provide the most relevant and helpful solutions at any point.